PhucDong/the-vault-fe/README.md

 - Code Profile Page for registered users
 - Implement likes, dislikes, comments of each review (done)
 - Implement CRUD of comments for each review
+- Update allowed text length from 600 (min) to 10000 (max) characters in ReviewEditor.page.js

 ## Challenges
 - Advanced filters: